 The perceived lower cost of heating with wood is often cited as a reason to tolerate its use.
-However, when we look at the whole picture, it is clear that the price of wood heating is actually quite high.
+However, when we look at the whole picture, it’s clear that the price of wood heating is quite high.

 Air pollution is expensive